jftsang/jftsang.github.io/content/pages/cv.md

 Preferred email: `j dot m dot f dot tsang at cantab dot net`.

-Full-stack platforms engineer, with domain knowledge in mathematics and audio.
+Full-stack platforms engineer, with domain knowledge in mathematics and audio, and a penchant for teaching.

 ## Experience

 * **2022–current: Software Engineer at Meta Reality Labs Research Audio.**
-  Built and maintaining a large platform and data pipelines for collection or simulation of audio data, for Augmented/Virtual-Reality and audiological applications.
+  Lead developer for data collection and engineering, designing, building and maintaining a large FastAPI platform for a lab space, and supporting data pipelines.
 * **2015–current: Supervisor (Teaching Assistant) for various Cambridge colleges** supporting several courses in applied mathematics or theoretical physics.
-* **2019–22: Data Engineer, then Senior Data Engineer, at Audio Analytic.**
+* **2019–22: Data Engineer, then Senior Data Engineer, at Audio Analytic.** Built web, desktop and shell apps for data analysis and annotation.
 * **2015–19: Research student at DAMTP, University of Cambridge.**

 ## Skills